lcsouzamenezes/dropshipping-woocommerce/README.txt

 * ADDED: Support for WCFM Marketplace latest version.

 = 2.0.5 =
-* Tested with latest versions of both Wordpress 5.3 and WooCommece 3.7.1.
+* Tested with latest versions of both WordPress 5.3 and WooCommece 3.7.1.

 = 2.0.4 =
 * ADDED: Support for Appmaker.xyz Plugin.

 = 2.0.3 =
-* FIX: Background import products was broken.
+* FIX: Background import products broken.

 = 2.0.2 =
 * IMPROVEMENT: Some Improvements.